JMelon/AITestImpact/README.md

 # AITestImpact

-**AITestImpact** is an AI-powered platform designed to your software testing process by automatically generating test cases, analyzing requirements, and providing actionable testing insights.
+**AITestImpact** is an AI-powered platform designed to support software testing process by automatically generating test cases, analyzing requirements, and providing actionable testing insights.

 > **Important Disclaimer - MVP Version**
 > This is a **Minimum Viable Product (MVP)** version of AITestImpact.
 The platform is under active development and may contain bugs, inconsistencies, or produce unexpected results.
 Use at your own risk.
 AI-generated content should be reviewed by professionals before use in production.
 No guarantees are made regarding the accuracy, completeness, or reliability of generated test cases and outputs.